pdaalder/sd-create-wpadmin/README.md

 Usage:

 1. Create a directory named /mu-plugins/ inside the /wp-content directory of your WP website.
-2. Upload the create-wpadmin.php file to this directory.
+2. Update the create-wpadmin.php file with username and e-mailadress you want to use.
-3. Refresh the login page, or go to it.
+3. Upload the create-wpadmin.php file to this directory.
+4. Refresh any page on the site.
-4. You´ve received an e-mail with a password reset for your new account.
+5. You´ve received an e-mail with a password reset for your new account.

 # Changelog